 Daily attendance is essential for academic success.
 Students are expected to attend school daily.
 If a student needs to miss school, the absence may be excused if the absence has 1) been approved in advance or 2) falls into one of the excused absence categories.
 A parent note is required within three days of the student's return to school to be excused.
-After 3 consecutive days of absences due to sickness, a doctor's/medical provider's note will be required for absences to be excused.
+Parent notes will excuse up to three days per semester, all others will be unexcused.
+After three consecutive days of absences due to sickness, a doctor's/medical provider's note will be required for absences to be excused.
 All notes for absences should be turned into the front office.